Alaska Salmon Fishing Trips 4 1500×500

 Silver salmon in the Kasilof River begin arriving in early August, with peak numbers occurring from late August into early September.
 Unlike the Kenai River, the Kasilof experiences a single distinct silver salmon run, with fish averaging between 8 and 12 lbs.—though larger specimens can sometimes exceed 15 lbs.

-Fishing on the Kasilof offers a different experience compared to the Kenai, as the smaller river is accessed via drift boats rather than power boats.
+Kasilof River Silver Salmon fishing trips offer a different experience compared to the Kenai, as the smaller river is accessed via drift boats rather than power boats.

 Where we fish the Kasilof River for Silvers